13 Myths About Losing Weight to Stop Believing, Now

 Place your running shoes next to your bed to make slipping into them convenient — and to give yourself one less excuse to stay under the covers when your alarm goes off.

-Ditch that gym membership you never use and join Beachbody On Demand, where you can stream hundreds of workouts at home.
+Ditch that gym membership you never use and join BODi, where you can stream hundreds of workouts at home.

 In short, have game plans to avoid temptations and triumph in circumstances that typically challenge your self-control.